 Parentline Scotland - Part of Chidren 1st, Parentline Scotland is the national helpline service offering free support by telephone (08000 28 22 33), email and webchat.
 It is for anyone caring for or concerned about a child and is available from 9.00am - 9.00pm, Monday to Friday.

-Crocus Group- Crocus is an Inverness-based highland-wide organisation offering information and support to children and young people who have been bereaved.
+Crocus Group- With close links to Highland Hospice, Crocus is an Inverness-based highland-wide organisation offering information and support to children and young people who have been bereaved.
 They organize a number of activities and their website has links to other information on child bereavement.

 Winston's Wish - Winston’s Wish is a national organisation for bereaved children and teenagers.
 Their website is a rich source of information and they also operate a helpline and on-line support.

 Hope Again - Hope Again is the youth website of Cruse Bereavement Care, designed for and by young people.
 It is a safe place, where young people who are facing grief can share their stories with others.
 The website offers information about their services, a listening ear from other young people, and advice for any young person dealing with the loss of a loved one.